spawaskar-cora/cora-docs/docs/forensics-anthro-guide/field-attributes.md

 o	Total number of individuals in the reference/comparison group o	Numeric
 •	Once saved, additional “analysis tests” can be added

+## Taphonomy
+•	Chose appropriate taphonomic description for the following categories: o	General color o	Adherent materials o	Biological o	Burned o	Physical o	Staining o	Human modification
+•	Numerous descriptors can be chosen
+•	Can be deleted after clicking “save”

+Zonal Classification
+•	Check the box for the corresponding zone that is present.
+•	As a general rule, check a zone present if ≥50% of the zone is present.

+Measurements
+•	Must be numeric, not more than two decimal places
+•	Ex: 241, 13.5, 14.56, etc.
+•	Must click “save”
+•	Can be deleted after clicking “save”

+Associations
+Articulations
+•	Select articulating element(s)
+Pair Matching
+•	Select pair matching element(s)
+Refits
+•	Select refitting element(s)

+Pathology
+Trauma
+•	By zone description of type of trauma, with free text space for additional information.
+•	Options include the following, as a general category or a specific type of trauma: o	Antemortem o	Perimortem
+•	Cannot be deleted once entered
+Pathology
+•	By zone description of type of pathology, with free text space for additional information.
+•	Options include the following, as a general category or a specific type of pathology: o	Density o	Morphology o	Proliferative o	Lytic o	Deformative
+•	Cannot be deleted once entered.

+Anomaly
+•	Choose any anomaly description available